Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models: Mortality projection under RCP scenarios

 \subsection{Annual mortality projections: 2031--2045}

-In this section, we present annual mortality projections for the same time period across the three regions.\footnote{Since we assume uniform risk exposure throughout the year, annual mortality is calculated as the summation of weekly mortality divided by 52.} By examining annualized mortality rates, we smooth out short-term fluctuations within each year and capture the cumulative effects of climate on mortality.
+In this section, we present annual mortality projections for the same time period across the three regions\footnote{Since we assume uniform risk exposure throughout the year, annual mortality is calculated as the summation of weekly mortality divided by 52.}.
+By examining annualized mortality rates, we smooth out short-term fluctuations within each year and capture the cumulative effects of climate on mortality.
 In other words, we look at the combined impact of winter mortality compensation and summer excess mortality under RCP2.6 and RCP8.5.
 To ensure consistency, we present the results from the DLNM--LL model\footnote{Results based on the DLNM--LC model are available upon request.}.

-We plot the annualized mortality projections across the three regions in Figures \ref{sim.year.attica}.\footnote{Annualized mortality projections for Lisbon and Rome are shown in online supplementary material Section F.} Over the 15-year projection period, we observe a general downward trend in mortality, primarily driven by improvements in the stochastic mortality components.
-The clear downward mortality trends are observed across all regions and all age groups.
-When comparing the two RCP scenarios, we observe a lower level of mortality under RCP8.5 in Athens and Rome, particularly from the mid 2030s to the early 2040s.
+For illustrative purposes, we plot the annualized mortality projections for Athens shown in Table \ref{sim.year.attica}.\footnote{Annualized mortality projections for Lisbon and Rome are shown in online supplementary material Section F.} Over the 15-year projection period, we observe a general downward trend in mortality, primarily driven by improvements in the stochastic mortality components.
+When comparing the two RCP scenarios, we observe a lower level of mortality under RCP8.5 in Athens, particularly from the mid 2030s to the early 2040s.
 This suggests that the impact of rising UTCI on winter mortality compensation outweighs its effect on excess summer mortality.
 The mortality reduction is especially pronounced in old age groups 75--84 and 85+ compared to those aged 20--64 and 65--74.
 However, toward the end of the forecasting period, we observe a tendency for the mortality rate to be higher under RCP8.5 compared to RCP2.6, indicating a reversal in the relative influence of the two opposing effects.
-On the other hand, in Lisbon, for age groups 65--74 and 75--84, it can be argued that the mortality level under RCP8.5 is slightly higher than under RCP2.6.
-This result is not surprising, as we found a very strong effect of extreme heat on the relative mortality risk in Lisbon.
 Overall, we observe that the annualized mortality rates for ages 20--64 and 65--74 are not substantially different under the two RCP scenarios compared to the other two age groups.